open-feature/openfeature.dev/blog/2023-11-01-feature-flags-sdks-architectures.md

 Server-side SDKs (software development kits) are common for letting applications like microservices interact with Feature Flags services.
-Feature Flags SDKs has several used functionalities, mainly feature flag evaluation with or without a context.
+Feature Flags SDKs have several used functionalities, mainly feature flag evaluation with or without a context.
 Each Feature Flags service can publish SDKs in multiple programming languages.
 The Feature Flags services commonly expose APIs via endpoints like REST HTTP and/or gRpc.
 SDKs are an important layer, as network traffic loads affects both the application and the Feature Flags services.